DocumentWDP-1

 Tone: Neutral

-Definition: Trace severity is used for detailed execution traces, debugging information, profiling, and performance measurements.
-Typically enabled only during development or debugging.
+Definition: A Trace severity is used for detailed execution traces, debugging information, profiling, and performance measurements.
+Implementations SHOULD enable this severity only during development or debugging due to potential performance impact.

 Examples: